kfrajer/kfrajer.github.src/README.md

 ## Instructions
 * Create a branch, makes changes and commit often
 * A branch name needs to start with `feature/` or `bugfix/`
-* Test changes locally by running local server: `hugo server` and then visit [http://localhost:1313](http://localhost:1313)
+* Test changes locally by running local server: `hugo server` or `make` and then visit [http://localhost:1313](http://localhost:1313)
 * When ready to deploy, execute `./cmd.sh`.
 This performs the following actions:
-  - Push your current changes in your current branch to the **src** repository
+  - Push your current changes in your current branch to the **[src](https://github.com/kfrajer/kfrajer.github.src)** repository
-  - Build your site to **published/** folder
+  - Build your site to **published/** folder.
+Same step as executing `make build`
-  - Removes pesky CRLF introduce by Windows OS.
-TODO: Resolve this issue
+  - Removes CRLF en-of-line characters introduce by Windows OS.
+TODO: Under evaluation
   - Tag current branch based on automatic semantic versioning
   - Push changes to the `github.io` repo.
 Changes goes always against `master` branch
   - Sets your current branch in the **src** folder to `master`